 Its pledge is a user-friendly, data driven approach to money management – one that solves the problems around your finances.

 The focus of Monzo (formerly Mondo) will be around a current account.
 Once you’ve opened an account, you will get a debit card which connects to an app on your phone.
-You then get push notifications each time you make a purchase.
+You then get push notifications each time you make a purchase so you can keep a closer eye on your spending.

 Other features of the app include a real-time itemised breakdown of your spending habits, quick mobile money transfers, technology to predict your banking habits, and no foreign exchange fees.